chocolatey/choco-wiki/How-To-Host-Feed.md

 * Can take advantage of moderation (**Chocolatey Package Gallery only**).
 * Package statistics (download counts, etc)
 * A website to view package information.
-* Can be configured to sends email.
+* Can be configured to send email.

 **Disadvantages:**
 * Speed of setup (can take longer than the rest).
 There are many moving parts to configure.